You Should Be Drinking Your Beer From a Glass and Here’s Why

 By Mairyn Chorney on Jan.
 10, 2019

-3 Reasons Why You Should Be Drinking Beer From A Glass Instead Of The Bottle/Can
+3 Reasons Why You Should Drink Beer From a Glass Instead of a Bottle or Can

 Pouring your beer into a glass can actually tell you a lot about the beer you’re choosing to drink.
 The colour of your beer (which you can’t always see when it’s trapped in a bottle or can) can indicate the sweetness and maltiness of your beer.
 The texture and thickness of the “head” will give you an idea of the mouthfeel of your beer.